alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 you can do much better than we did.
 Think again.
 Providing catering for 600 people is a completely different problem than for 6.
-There's three meals a day
+There's three meals a day,
+coffee and tea (another point where we were short).
+You have to set up tables and possibly hire patio furniture.
 Don't forget vegan and gluten-free options.

 ### Organization